Air Force Aid Society (AFAS)

 Spouses of active-duty members, Title 10 Guard/Reserve and Surviving Spouses of deceased personnel are also eligible to compete for these grants.

-Students chosen to receive a Merit Scholarship are announced in June.
+Students chosen to receive a Merit or Grit Scholarship are announced in June.
 Funds are disbursed directly to their college or university in August and limited to use for tuition, fees, books and curriculum-required materials.

-A minimum of 10 scholarships are awarded annually.
+A minimum of 20 scholarships are awarded annually.

 AFAS Supplemental Education Loan - A zero-interest loan to help meet college expenses such as books, fees and supplies.
 Maximum loan amount for each eligible student is $1,000 distributed from Zelle or direct Bank ACH and repaid by allotment taken over 12 months directly from a member’s military/retired pay or bank account.
 Supplemental education loans are only available to dependents who have already successfully completed both parts of the Henry “Hap” Arnold Education Grant application.